snoonetIRC/website/content/posts/2020/07/13/client-upgrades.md

 software updates.

 A large majority of our users are not affected.
-However, if you are using a client older than the minimum version specified in the table below, you will no longer be able to connect to our network after the software upgrade.
+However, if you are using a client older than the minimum version specified in the table below, you may start to see broken behaviour in some cases.

+If you still use any version of XChat we recommend upgrading to HexChat.

 | Client  | Minimum version |
 |---------|-----------------|